TheOafidian/etn/index.md

   Some .lcra files exported from the machine undergo a compression to reduce the impact fo their size on the system.

   Finding a way to read these compressed files is needed to    visualize the chromatograms contained in them.
 No immediate settings were found to prevent this behaviour on the machine, so the company was contacted.

+  Some settings in the data acquisition could help generate reports with the needed data.
+This should first be investigated, alternatively the data is compressed on sql level and the company providing the sql database could be contacted by the supplier of the instrument for further help.

 [//]: # (Intermediate Evaluation Traineeship)